-aged 40, was appointed as our Vice President in October 2014, was appointed as the Company Secretary in December 2014, and was appointed as the Chief Financial Officer in September 2018, responsible for the Group's overall financial compliance management, corporate finance and investment activities, investor relations and company secretarial matters.
-Mr. Wang joined the Group in July 2012 as the deputy general manager of the Group's finance center.
-Mr. Wang has over sixteen years of experience in accounting, finance and auditing, and was the audit manager of KPMG before joining the Group.
-He is a fellow member of the Hong Kong Institute of Certified Public Accountants and an associate member of the Chinese Institute of Certified Public Accountants.
-Mr. Wang received a bachelor of business administration degree from The Chinese University of Hong Kong in 2002 and a master of arts degree from Newcastle University, the United Kingdom, in 2004.
+aged 41, has been our Vice President since October 2014, was appointed as the Company Secretary in December 2014, and was appointed as the Chief Financial Officer in September 2018, responsible for the Group's overall financial compliance management, corporate finance and investment activities, investor relations and company secretarial matters.
+Mr. Wang has over seventeen years of experience in accounting, auditing, financial management, corporate finance and merger and acquisition.
+Before joining the Group, Mr. Wang was the audit manager of KPMG, and worked as the financial controller of Alibaba Pictures Group.
+Mr. Wang is a fellow member of the Hong Kong Institute of Certified Public Accountants and an associate member of the Chinese Institute of Certified Public Accountants.
+Mr. Wang received a bachelor degree of business administration from The Chinese University of Hong Kong in 2002, and a master of arts degree from Newcastle University, the United Kingdom, in 2004.